ACROSS

 Tin nodded.
 “They’re usually the size of rats.”

 “Perfect.
 I’m going to go along the river and catch small slimes, but I need to do something first.
-While I do that, I want you to find the corpses of the big slimes I killed yesterday and try to collect their skin.”
+While I’m busy, I want you to find the corpses of the big slimes I killed yesterday and try to collect their skin.”

 Tin was obedient, not voicing doubts and instead setting off to do as her master ordered.
 Noah went back into the woods with prey on his mind.
 He came across a spot he had just yesterday done his best to avoid.
 There was spider silk on the ground and an obvious trapdoor nearby.
 Noah put a stick on his foot and readied his bow, taking aim.
 He kicked the stick over by the trapdoor, and a spider burst out to seize what it thought was its meal.
 The thing was huge, almost five feet in diameter.

 Noah released his arrow, striking one of its eyes and ending its life.
-While it was still fresh, Noah rushed over, pulled out the arrow, and thrust his fingers into the hole.
+Noah rushed over, pulled out the arrow, and thrust his fingers into the hole.
 He stirred his fingers in the spider’s brain, causing its legs, now curled, to start spasming.
 While vaguely familiar with spider anatomy, he was tickling what he hoped to be the cerebellum.

 “Come on, where are you… Ah!”
 He found the magic spot and the abdomen started expelling silk at a frantic rate.
 Het got to his feet and dragged the spider with him, laying out the silk so it wouldn’t stick to itself.
 He had come up with this idea on a whim and was glad to see it work.
 When the flow of silk stopped, he removed his fingers.
 “That’s right, ladies, I am just that good.”